Spina02/Scientific-Computing-Toolbox/README.md

 > [!tip]
 > The commands `make py-run` and `make py-test` do not require the venv to be explicitely activate, indeed they call directly the python executable there defined (`./venv/bin/python`).

+## Demos

+In the demos/notebooks folder you can find simple and useful demonstrations on how to use the three modules and their methods.

 ## Testing

 After the installation you can test the if package runs properly launching C++ and python tests as follows: